 Can I Encourage Laughter?

 Noticing and responding to your baby’s cues will help encourage his smiles and, eventually, laughter.
-Make eye contact (look at your baby’s eyes and face) and smile or make silly, happy faces.
+Make eye contact (look at your baby’s eyes and face) and smile or make silly happy faces.
 You and your baby will mirror each other, and he will try to imitate or respond to the signals you send through your facial expressions.
 Babies learn from repetition, so repeating a funny face or silly sound can encourage your infant to answer back.

-Talking with a singsong voice can also encourage baby’s laughter.
-Talking your way through an exercise like mealtime or a diaper change holds your child’s attention, teaches him about language and communication, strengthens your bond, and also develops his social and emotional skills.
+Talking with a singsong voice can also encourage a baby’s laughter.
+Talking your way through an exercise like mealtime or a diaper change holds your child’s attention, teaches him about language and communication, strengthens your bond, and develops his social and emotional skills.

 Try saying, “Here we go!
 Time for your diaper change!
 First, mommy is going to lie you down and unsnap your onesie.
 Would you like a raspberry?”
 Make eye contact and smile as you ask him the question, and if he smiles back, seems receptive, or makes animated facial expressions or sounds, you can respond by giving him a silly kiss or “raspberry,” which may result in his smile or his first laugh.

 If your infant isn’t one to laugh, it may be their personality.
 Just like children and adults, some people are more animated, and others are more reserved.
 Don’t force laughter; instead, try to encourage it sometimes.
 If you notice minimal facial expression or lack of emotional engagement, consult your child’s doctor for advice.